Satsuma Pharmaceuticals Factors Likely to Have Influenced Earnings Results Stock market Insights & financial analysis

 Earnings and Valuation of Satsuma Pharmaceuticals (NASDAQ:STSA

 Earnings for Satsuma Pharmaceuticals are expected to grow in the coming year, from ($2.49) to ($1.06) per share.
-The P/E ratio of Satsuma Pharmaceuticals is -2.41, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
-The P/E ratio of Satsuma Pharmaceuticals is -2.41, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
-Satsuma Pharmaceuticals has a P/B Ratio of 0.96.
-P/B Ratios below 1 indicate that a company could be undervalued with respect to its assets and liabilities.
+The P/E ratio of Satsuma Pharmaceuticals is -2.52, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
+The P/E ratio of Satsuma Pharmaceuticals is -2.52, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
+Satsuma Pharmaceuticals has a P/B Ratio of 1.00.
+P/B Ratios below 3 indicates that a company is reasonably valued with respect to its assets and liabilities.

 More latest stories: here